Unlimited Paid Time Off (PTO): Policy Guide (+ Free Template)

-An unlimited paid time off (PTO) policy allows employees to take as much time off as they need or want in a given year.
-This policy should remain structured (i.e., request/approval process) with no cap on the number of days allowed.
+An unlimited paid time off (PTO) policy allows employees to take as much time off as they need or want in a given year, without a limit.
+There is still generally a structured PTO request/approval process but just no hard cap on the number of days allowed.

 Businesses providing unlimited PTO can make it available to only certain types of employees—exempt salaried employees being the most common.
 There are, however, groups that unlimited PTO will work well for and those it may not be right for.